Donna Sachet

-Donna Sachet is an American drag actor, singer, community activist, and writer based in San Francisco.
+Donna Sachet is the stage name of Kirk Reeves, an American drag actor, singer, community activist, and writer based in San Francisco.

 Early life

 Born as Kirk Reeves in South Carolina, Sachet attended Vanderbilt University, then she went to New York.
 A job opportunity brought Reeves to San Francisco.
 At a San Francisco Gay Men's Chorus event, she lip-synced to a Donna Summer song with a significant swagger which inspired her name.

 Career

 Sachet has been awarded many community honors, including serving as Grand Marshal in the San Francisco Pride parade and being named first lady of the Castro district by California Senator Mark Leno.
 She was elected by the Imperial Court System as the 30th Absolute Empress of San Francisco with Brian C. Benamati in 1995.
 She recently has served on the boards of the San Francisco LGBT Community Center, the AIDS Emergency Fund, Positive Resource Center, the Imperial Council and the state board of Equality California.
 She co-chaired the San Francisco GLAAD Media Awards for four years.
-She currently serves on the International Court Council of the Imperial Court System.
 Sachet serves as an unofficial liaison for the LGBT and leather communities.

-She currently writes a biweekly column for the Bay Area Reporter, writes a quarterly newsletter geared to the LGBT community for the SF Convention & Visitors Bureau, and is the host of "Sunday is a Drag" a female impersonation, brunch show at Harry Denton's Starlight Room in the St Francis Hotel.
+She currently writes a biweekly column for the SF Bay Times, wrote a quarterly newsletter geared to the LGBT community for the SF Convention & Visitors Bureau, and was the host of "Sunday's a Drag" a female impersonation, brunch show at Harry Denton's Starlight Room in the St Francis Hotel for 15 years.
 With Tim Gaskin, she co-hosted a Comcast weekly LGBT television series called OUT Spoken for five years.
 On September 29, 2009, Sachet became the first drag performer to sing the United States National Anthem at the opening of a Major League Baseball game.

-Sachet presided at the lighting ceremony for the Rainbow World Fund's World Tree of Hope in San Francisco City Hall on 10 December 2013.
+Sachet has presided at the lighting ceremony for the Rainbow World Fund's World Tree of Hope in San Francisco City Hall and Grace Cathedral for 10 years, presided over the lighting of the Castro Holiday Tree, and cut the ribbon for the opening of the Castro Farmers' Market for 10 years.
+Donna Sachet co-created with Gary Virginia the annual Pride Brunch honoring the Grand Marshals of the SF Pride Parade and raising money for PRC.
+She created Songs of the Season, a holiday cabaret show benefiting AIDS Emergency Fund and PRC, now in its 30th year at Feinstein's at the Nikko Hotel.